Technological Advances in Cerebral Palsy Diagnosis and Treatment

+A cerebral palsy diagnosis can be extremely devastating.
+Cerebral palsy treatment requires a lifetime of specialty medical care and often leaves the affected individual incapable of taking care of him or herself.
 Cerebral palsy refers to a group of disorders that affect an individual’s ability to move.
-Cerebral palsy can affect fine and gross motor function, balance, posture, and coordination, but its effects can vary greatly from person to person.
+The condition can affect fine and gross motor function, balance, posture, and coordination, but its effects can vary greatly from person to person.

 Cerebral palsy has many causes, but the majority of cases are congenital, meaning children are born with the condition.
 Congenital causes of cerebral palsy include infections during pregnancy, brain malformations, low birth weight, premature birth, multiple births, and underlying medical problems in the mother, among other conditions.
 A portion of cerebral palsy cases are not congenital, however, for instance, cerebral palsy can occur if there is an injury immediately before, during, or after childbirth.

 One of the most common causes of non-congenital cerebral palsy is a lack of oxygen.
 If an unborn baby is deprived of oxygen before, during, or immediately after birth, the baby can suffer brain damage that results in cerebral palsy.
 Babies can be deprived of oxygen in a variety of ways, but most commonly it occurs when a necessary C-section is delayed.
 Cerebral palsy can also develop when doctors use tools like forceps or vacuums to assist with deliveries.
 While successful forceps and vacuum deliveries do occur, these instruments can very easily injure newborn babies and cause brain damage.